jaimelopez/testuals/README.md

 # Testuals
-####Simple PHP unit tests framework
+#### Simple PHP unit tests framework
-Testuals is an unit test framework designed to simplify your live allowing you to define some stupid tests in a simple, understandable and more textual way
+Testuals is an unit test framework designed to simplify your live allowing you to define some stupid tests in a simple, understandable and more textual way.

+It was made as a PoC in a single HackDay so there would have a lot of functionalities to implement and some changes to do.

 [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%205.6-8892BF.svg?style=flat-square)](https://php.net/)

-##Installation
+## Installation

 You can install Testuals with [Composer](https://getcomposer.org):